About Us

 Our Leadership

-Darcy Olsen is an advocate for children who has devoted her life to strengthening rights for abandoned and abused kids.
+Darcy Olsen founded the Center for the Rights of Abused Children because she believes every child deserves a safe and loving home.
 The seeds for the Center for the Rights of Abused Children were planted in 2010 when Darcy felt inspired to foster.
 “We have newborns sleeping in social service offices,” the social worker told her.
 “If you could open a crib, we’d appreciate it.”
 So, instead of fostering a teen as she’d planned, Darcy left the hospital cradling an infant with neonatal abstinence syndrome.
 In a few short years, she’d fostered ten.

 READ MORE